Execut3/CTF-WriteUps/2021/hxp/misc/Log 4 sanity check/readme.md

 :(
 ```

-We can see it will get an input from us and print some character.
+We can see that, it get an input from us and will print some characters in screen.
 Looking in provided files, `Vuln.class` look interesting.
 Opening this file with `bytecode viewer` will give us following source code:

 ```java